andrewvalentine/markdown-cv/index.md

 | <a href="http://andrewvalentine.co">andrewvalentine.co</a>
 </div>

+## In brief

+Dedicated and conscientious, with a history of IT Support in Higher Education.
+Technical specialist in macOS support, responsible for deploying and managing a distributed client base with a combination of closed and open source tools.
+Substantial additional experience of desktop and server side setup and support for Windows and Linux systems.
+Experience of working in a professional environment with Docker, Django, VCS, Confluence and scripting in Bash and Python.

 ## Currently

 IT Support Specialist, End-user Computing Team, University of Bristol

-## Previous employment
+## Previously

 `2013 - 2017`
-IT Support Officer, University of Bristol
+IT Support Officer, Faculty of Engineering, University of Bristol

 `2011 - 2013`
-Computing Services Supporter, University of Bath
+Computing Services Supporter, Faculty of Science, University of Bath

 `2010 - 2011`
 User Technology Support Assistant, Canterbury Christ Church University

+`2008 - 2010`
+User Technology Administrator, Canterbury Christ Church University

 ## Education